Last Updated on

 - Unlimited number of sends

-I never really pick a winner when I’m comparing two products, but the similarities between these two are the most minimal, and I think what will work best for your company really will come down to personal preference and what you want from your email campaigns.
+I never really like to pick a winner when I’m comparing two products, but the similarities between these two are the most minimal, and I think what will work best for your company really will come down to personal preference and what you want from your email campaigns.

 In general, though: